Tim Quarterman: Houston Rockets (2018)

 Quarterman signed with the Houston Rockets on March 30, only to be waived on April 12 after seeing action in three games.

 Ironi Nahariya (2018)

 On November 22, 2018, Quarterman signed a one-month contract with Ironi Nahariya of the Israeli Premier League.
 He parted ways with Nahariya on January 1, 2019, after appearing in three games.
 He averaged 5.0 points, 4.0 rebounds and 3.7 assists in 24.0 minutes per game.

 Super City Rangers (2019)

 On April 8, 2019, Quarterman signed with the Super City Rangers for the 2019 New Zealand NBL season.
 He parted ways with the Rangers on June 29, 2019.
 In 15 games (all starts) for the Rangers, Quarterman posted averages of 28.1 points, 5.6 assists and 5.5 rebounds in over 36 minutes per game.

 Sioux Falls Skyforce (2020)

 On January 27, 2020, Quarterman was acquired by the Sioux Falls Skyforce of the NBA G League.

-Caballeros de Culiacán (2022–present)
+Caballeros de Culiacán (2022)

-On April 10, 2022, Quarterman signed with Caballeros de Culiacán.
+On April 10, 2022, Quarterman signed with Caballeros de Culiacán of the CIBACOPA.

+KK Feniks 2010 (2022)

+Quarterman began the 2022–23 season with KK Feniks 2010 of the Macedonian First League, playing four games between December 3 and December 25.

+Shreveport Mavericks (2023)

+In March 2023, Quarterman had a one-game stint with the Shreveport Mavericks of The Basketball League.